bonifield/helpers/README.md

 	- Example of using BeautifulSoup and lxml to "pretty print" XML data
 - sampleCsv.csv
 	- Four lines of test data
-- shell_address.c / exe
-	- Estimate the address of the SHELL environment variable
 - splitHashCombiner.py
 	- Identifies and matches sessions where data fields are potentially reversed using hash keys
-- splunk-analyst-annotation-maker-dashboard.txt
-	- A method of using text inputs to capture analyst annotations into lookup tables (a workaround for Splunk's lack of built-in knowledge management tools); use with the Annotation Viewer dashboard
-- splunk-analyst-annotation-viewer-dashboard.txt
-	- View analyst annotations; use with the Annotation Maker dashboard
-- splunk-byte-and-packet-summary-dashboard.txt
-	- Examples of input/output monitoring, with drilldown examples based on loadjob.
-Includes commented-out queries in case an IP-to-hostname lookup is in place
-- splunk-dashboard-example-features.txt
-	- Several examples of input types in Splunk's Simple XML, and other features like colorization, drilldowns, and token usage
-- splunk-host-last-seen-dashboard.txt
-	- Check if any hosts fell off the network, if new hosts appeared, and check for gaps in logs.
-Can also be used for sensor troubleshooting.
-- terminator.desktop
-	- Desktop launcher and icon for the Terminator terminal emulator; also a basic outline of how to make desktop launchers

 ### Sample Data
 - sampleCSV.csv